-Working in Maryland for as long as we have, the personal injury legal team at Lebowitz & Mzhen, LLC, understands how quickly fate can take a turn for the worse on our state’s roadways.
+Working in Maryland for as long as we have, the personal injury legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands how quickly fate can take a turn for the worse on our state’s roadways.
 We know the potential for serious medical complications following a severe roadway collision with a large interstate truck or other commercial motor vehicle (CMV).
 Aside from the initial pain of being injured in a bad trucking-related collision, drivers and passengers of much smaller sedans, SUVs, minivans and motorcycles can end up suffering in the hospital for weeks or even months following such events.

 One of the more tragic effects of a car-truck accident is the loss or severe reduction in one’s ability to see.
 The loss of vision in one or both eyes can be a very real and serious complication of any traffic accident.
 Because of the great size and weight of large commercial vehicles, such as tractor-trailer, box-trucks, auto haulers, construction vehicles and city buses, the detrimental effects of a collision between these massive vehicles and a smaller passenger car can leave the victim’s wondering about their future, much less fighting for their lives in an ICU ward.

 For victims of car-truck wrecks, the aftermath of a collision can sometimes be worse than the crash itself.
 Such is often the case with sight-related injuries due to the negligence of a commercial truck driver.
 Although the loss of one’s vision may not prove life-threatening in and of itself, the future impact of losing sight in one or both eyes can often mean a significant change in lifestyle, family situation and employment.